khakunin/kubernetes-practice/README.md

 2. Do Database writes ( Insert Command ) from app.py
 3. Use Ingress controller to access the services
 4. Please ADD if you feel anything should be done

+## 8 April
+1. Added ingress to Test App service
+2. No Success in inserting data into mysql due to credential issue.
+3. TODO :
+    Identify the username and password for mysql image and try to connnect Try out Statefulset